msobanjo/courseware/topics/terraform/modules/tf_configuration_language/README.md

 Although the amount of whitespace before or after the = sign doesn't have an effect on the configuration file, it's recommended to align them.

-Here's an example of aligned = signs:
+Here's an example of = symbols aligned in one line:
 ```
 variable "version_number" {
     type        = "string"